kamping-site/kassert/README.md

 <!-- ![KAssert logo](./docs/images/logo.svg) -->

-KAssert is the assertion library used by KaMPI.ng, the post-modern C++ wrapper for MPI.
+KAssert is the assertion library used by KaMPI.ng, the Karlsruhe MPI Wrapper.
 However, KAssert does not depend on MPI and can be used in non-MPI code.

 ## Features